intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

 Permitting fewer protocol participants reduces the number of implementations that can prevent a new mechanism from being deployed.
 As recommended in
-{{?PATH-SIGNALS=I-D.iab-path-signals}}, use of encryption and integrity protection can be used to limit participation.
+{{?PATH-SIGNALS=RFC8588}}, use of encryption and integrity protection can be used to limit participation.

 For example, the QUIC protocol {{?QUIC=I-D.ietf-quic-transport}} adopts both encryption and integrity protection.
 Encryption is used to carefully control